-The proposal would remove nine hollow-bearing trees.
-These hollows are suitable for smaller hollow-dependent species such as Brush-tailed Phascogale, woodland birds and microbats.
+The proposal would remove 33 hollow-bearing trees.
+Most hollows are suitable for smaller hollow-dependent species such as Brush-tailed Phascogale, woodland birds and microbats.
+Of those that could be used by forest owls, no hollow-bearing trees were recorded in use by Masked Owl following targeted survey in July 2024.